Who's on First?: Copyright infringement case

 In 2015, the heirs of Abbott and Costello filed a federal copyright infringement lawsuit in the Southern District of New York claiming unauthorized use of over a minute of the comedy routine in the play Hand to God.
-The lawsuit was filed against the playwright Robert Askins, the producers and the promoters.
+The suit named producer Kevin McCollum, playwright Robert Askins, and the promoters as defendants.
 The defense claimed that the underlying "Who's on First?" routine was in the public domain because the original authors, Abbott and Costello, were not the ones who filed a copyright renewal, but the court did not see the need to make a final determination on that.
-The court ruled against the heirs, saying that the use by the play was transformative fair use.
-The heirs appealed, eventually to the US Supreme Court, which, in 2017, declined to review the case.
+The court ruled against the heirs, saying that the use by the play was transformative.

+On appeal, the Second Circuit affirmed the district court in 2016 but for the other reason.
+The one minute of the routine used in the play did not constitute transformative fair use, since it was a significant portion and was taken word for word.
+But that was moot since the court also found that the heirs had failed to establish that they owned the copyright.
+(The court did not reach the issue of whether the routine had entered the public domain since the parties had apparently stipulated that they believed its copyright term was coterminous with One Night in the Tropics, where it had first been published for purposes of copyright law at that time).

+The U.S. Supreme Court denied certiorari on the case in 2017.

 Derivatives and references in popular culture

 The sketch has been reprised, updated, alluded to and parodied many times over the decades in all forms of media.
 Some examples include: